DraconicVelum/AmbienceSoundConfig/README.md

-# AmbienceSoundConfig
+# Ambience Sound Config

-A client-side mod to mute ambience sounds in valheim.
+A client-side mod that mutes specific ambient sounds in valheim.
+Install BepInEx Config Manager to configure sounds in-game with instant update.

 ## Licensing